python/devguide/security/policy.rst

 is executed, the environment is as intended by the legitimate user, and any malicious variation from this cannot be mitigated by Python itself.

-Vulnerabilities that affect availability (such as DoS or ReDoS) must be triggerable with data inputs that are reasonably sized for the use-case.
+Vulnerabilities that affect availability (such as DoS, ReDoS, crashes, dead-locks, and resource exhaustion) must be triggerable with data inputs that are reasonably sized for the use-case.
 Availability vulnerabilities must also demonstrate an "upward" change in posture for the attacker, rather than a "lateral" one.